Supreme Court reaffirms police protection by qualified immunity, a legal doctrine targeted in protests

 Advocates for changing qualified immunity, meanwhile, pointed to state legislatures as a looming battleground.

-A recent Washington Post analysis showed that since Floyd’s death seven state qualified immunity bills have been enacted.
-But Colorado is the only state that has completely barred the legal defense of qualified immunity for officers.
+A recent Washington Post analysis showed that since Floyd’s death, seven state qualified-immunity bills have been enacted.
+Colorado is the only state that has completely barred the legal defense of qualified immunity for officers.
 Four states passed bills that restrict the use of qualified immunity in the most egregious cases.
-And two states — Iowa and Arkansas — actually strengthened qualified-immunity rights of its officers.
+And two states — Iowa and Arkansas — strengthened the qualified-immunity rights of its officers.

 Four state bills are still pending.
 Dozens of others have died under lobbying pressure from law enforcement organizations.